ksandermann/cloud-toolbox/README.md

 platform-independent development environment.
 Feel free to use/share/contribute.

-# custom .bashrc
+# default shell
+The default shell is sh.
+However, the CMD step inside the Dockerfile as well as the default command inside run.sh points to /bin/zsh.
-By default, any file mounted into /root/.autoexec.sh will be sourced inside the .bashrc of the container.
+By default, any the file .autoexec.sh will be mounted into the container and sourced inside both bash and zsh.

 # Versioning
 Release tags will be build following pattern YYYY-MM-dd-version.